darikoneil/Pat-Map/README.md

 Matlab 2020b (Recommended), >=Matlab 2019a (Required)

 #### Operating System:
-PatMap has been tested on Windows 10, Ubuntu 20.04 LTS,
+PatMap has been tested on Windows 10, Ubuntu 20.04 LTS, Ubuntu 22.04 LTS

 #### Matlab Release Compatibility:
 PatMap has been tested on Matlab 2020b